RationAI/xopat/dynamic_shaders/README.md

 - `error` - error title - user-friendly message
 - `desc` - detailed error description

+#### Global functions available
+There are some necessary things required to allow advanced functionality.
 Each file, after `init.php` inclusion can use global parameters:
 - `$uniqueID` - a variable to avoid namespace collision
 - `$data` - an array that contains sent parameters
 - function `send($definition, $sampler2DUniformName, $execution, $htmlPart, $jsPart, $glLoaded, $glDrawing)` for unified output style

+In fragment shader (`$execution` and `$definition`), there are several global functions and variables available.
 Example of really simple _identity_ shader part:

 `````php
 /**